Face & Neck Lift - Dr Tony answers all the frequently asked questions.

 I look gaunt, and/or my facial skin is in bad shape.
 Will face lift improve this?

 Maybe, maybe not.
-For this reason, we often recommend ancillary procedures - such as fat transfer, Botox, Factor 4 treatment, and/or laser resurfacing - to address these problems.
+For this reason, we often recommend ancillary procedures - such as fat transfer, anti wrinkle injections, Factor 4 treatment, and/or laser resurfacing - to address these problems.
 These extra procedures may be performed as part of the same surgery, or scheduled for a later date.
 It is very common for the basic face/neck lifting procedures to be combined with other modalities in order to achieve the best and most balanced results possible.

 How about the recovery?